polac24/XCBuildAnalyzer/Readme.md

 ### Requirements

-* Building a project with Xcode 15+
+* Building a project at least once with Xcode

 ### Supported formats